AfricasTalkingLtd/africastalking-java/README.md

 ## Download

 Downloadable .jars can be found on the [GitHub download page](releases).
-You can also depend on the .jar through Maven:
+You can also depend on the .jar through Maven (from `http://jcenter.bintray.com`):
 ```xml
 <dependency>
   <groupId>com.africastalking</groupId>